-Each department at New Paltz sets its own policies for major declaration, including minimum credit thresholds, GPA minimums, prerequisite coursework, etc. While some students may be admitted directly into majors as freshmen, most students will complete at least three semesters before selecting and declaring a major.
-The process of major declaration involves meeting with someone in the major department (often the chair), receiving a major plan of study, completing the major declaration form, and being assigned an advisor in the major department.
+Each department at New Paltz sets its own policies for major declaration, including minimum credit thresholds, GPA minimums, prerequisite coursework, etc. (See Majors with Entrance Requirements.)
+While some students may be admitted directly into majors as first-year students, most students will complete at least three semesters before selecting and declaring a major.
+The process of major declaration involves meeting with someone in the major department (often the chair), receiving a major plan of study, completing the major declaration form, and being assigned an adviser in the major department.
 Transfer credits may be applied to major requirements; however, one-half of the major must be completed at New Paltz.
 Students will be expected to fulfill the major requirements that are in effect at the time they officially declare or redeclare (in the case of academic dismissal or removal from the major).
 Completing the process in a timely fashion is, therefore, important.

 Students who have 75 or more credits in progress will not be permitted to register for additional credits unless they have a declared major.
 A pre-major is not valid after 75 credits are completed.
 New York State residents with 60 or more credits will not be eligible for New York's Tuition Assistance Plan (TAP) until the major is declared.
 This policy applies to incoming transfer students as well as continuing students at New Paltz.